 As far as practicably possible the physical needs of every student will be catered for.
 The school provides fully accessible toilet facilities for students and adults and there are two platform lifts which make the A floor fully accessible.
-However, the B, C and D floors are not accessible to wheelchair users.
+There is a lift available to make access to parts of B floor possible, however, C and D floors are not accessible to wheelchair users.
+We adjust the timetable and rooming to give wheelchair users access to the full curriculum.
 All steps within the school grounds are marked for the visually impaired.
 It is important that prospective students with physical difficulties visit our site to ensure it is appropriate.
 A risk assessment will be undertaken as necessary.

 Our Accessibility Plan and Admissions Policy can be found at the bottom of this page.